Préférez-vous toujours consulter ce site en anglais ?

 Common Misconceptions

 There is often confusion surrounding the difference between a neglected lawn and an ecological garden.
-A neglected lawn is one that has been left unattended for some time and poses public safety concerns, including hindering the visibility triangle and access to your property, fire hydrants and other services.
+A neglected lawn is an area that has been left unattended for some time and poses public safety concerns, including hindering the visibility triangle and access to your property, fire hydrants and other services.
 These upkept lawns are often composed of invasive plants, whereas an ecological garden is a carefully and intentionally designed area that incorporates native plants and mimics natural ecosystems.

 More Less

-Consult our Pollinator Garden pamphlet
+View our Pollinator Garden guide

 A pollinator garden is a designed area filled with native plants that attract pollinators like bees, butterflies, hummingbirds, and other wildlife.
 These types of gardens play a critical role in ecosystems and food production, while also preventing the decline of pollinators.